rowlandhill/ruby-vs-js-arrays-study/README.md

 -   Write learning objectives that begin with an [imperative verb](https://en.wikipedia.org/wiki/Imperative_mood).
 -   Avoid objectives that start with "Use" or "Understand".
--   Rewrite objecives that begin with "Use" by inverting sentence structure.
+-   Rewrite objectives that begin with "Use" by inverting sentence structure.
 -   End each objective with a period.

 ## Instructions